JuliaLang/www.julialang.org/blog/2020/12/precompile_tutorial.md

 then the `MethodInstance` for `push!(::Vector{SCDType}, ::SCDType)` will be added to the package through the backedge to `dopush` (which you do own).

-This was a pretty artifical example, but in more typical cases this happens organically through the functionality of your package.
+This was an artifical example, but in more typical cases this happens organically through the functionality of your package.
-But, this only works when the call is inferrable.
+But again, this works only for inferrable calls.
 @@

 [package mode]: https://julialang.github.io/Pkg.jl/v1/getting-started/#Basic-Usage